-Again, the spin is a stalled condition of the aircraft.
+Again, the spin is an uncoordinated stalled condition of the aircraft.
 Unintentional spins can be avoided by not allowing the aircraft to stall (take immediate action to recover) and by avoiding uncoordinated flight which leads to autorotation when flying close to the stalling AOA.
 Read more on this in our article on stall/spin accidents.

-Sometimes called graveyard spiral and often confused for a spin but the aircraft in a spiral dive is not stalled, its descending with a low nose attitude and high airspeed.
-Much like a steep turn that ended up descending very fast.
+Sometimes called a graveyard spiral and oftentimes confused with a spin.
+But an aircraft in a spiral dive is not stalled, its descending with a low nose attitude and high airspeed.
+It is much like a steep turn that ended up descending very fast.

 To recover from a spiral dive: close the throttle, smoothly roll the wings level using ailerons and coordinated rudder, then ease out of the dive with the elevator.
 You will feel some G-forces and do make sure not to exceed VNE.